Social Skills

 The role of the teacher:

-1.Encourage active participation and
+1.Encourage participation and experimentation

-Teachers should construct active learning
+Teachers should construct active learning opportunities,

-opportunities, where students can be fully engaged
+where students can be fully engaged with the material and

-reprimanded for going too far afield.
+play with ideas without being reprimanded for going too far

 A few ways teachers might facilitate such a learning